Brian Horton: Return to Macclesfield Town

 In March 2012, following the departure of Gary Simpson, Horton returned to Macclesfield Town as manager for the rest of the 2011–12 season.
 Assisted by Glyn Chamberlain, he had been tasked with steering the club clear of relegation from League Two, much the same task as he faced the first time he was appointed manager.
 A 2–0 defeat to Burton Albion at Moss Rose on 28 April sent the "Silkmen" into the Conference after 15 years in the Football League.
 He stepped down as manager on 30 April, having gained just two points from his eight games in charge.

 Later career

 Horton turned down the chance of joining Phil Brown for a third time, now at Southend United.
 In June 2013, he was appointed as assistant manager to Paul Dickov at Championship club Doncaster Rovers.
 He left the role in July 2015.
 He was appointed as football coordinator at Southend United by Phil Brown in August 2015.
 He left Roots Hall on 17 January 2018 after Brown was placed on gardening leave.
 On 15 March 2018, Brown appointed Horton as his assistant at new club Swindon Town.
-However Horton left the club just two months later, ending the pair's 11-year partnership in management.
+However, Horton left the club just two months later, ending the pair's 11-year partnership in management.

 Personal life

 He married Denise, a computer programmer, in the 1970s.
 They had twins: Matthew and Lucy.
 He married his second wife, Val, in October 2002.
-Before meeting Val he had released her son, Simon McMain, from the Manchester City youth-team.
+Before meeting Val he had released her son, Simon McMain, from the Manchester City youth team.
+Horton was diagnosed with prostate cancer and went public with the news in October 2023 after being persuaded to do so by Mick Harford.